-The agenda for GM’s annual meeting tomorrow in Detroit includes re-electing all 12 directors, including Akerson, and adding two new members: Jim Mulva, 65, former ConocoPhillips (COP) chief executive officer, and Tim Solso, 65, retired CEO of Cummins Inc. (CMI)
+The agenda for GM’s annual meeting tomorrow in Detroit includes re-electing all 12 directors, including Akerson, and adding two new members: Jim Mulva, 65, former ConocoPhillips (COP:US) chief executive officer, and Tim Solso, 65, retired CEO of Cummins Inc. (CMI:US)

 The shareholder meeting coincides with a board meeting, where members have recently been getting detailed analyses of what competitors are doing better than GM.

 “Costs are still too high,” Krebs said.
 While GM’s operating margins are about 5 percent, he’d like to see that nearly double to the level that both Volkswagen and Hyundai are posting.
 “We’re envious of the financial results those companies are turning in.”

 About half of the gap between GM and those rivals is because of Europe, where GM has lost $16.4 billion since 1999, Akerson has said.
 Analysts have estimated it will cost at least $1 billion to restructure Opel, and it may take years to stop the losses.

 “We have to wait until 2014 before we can close a plant and clearly that has to be done,” Krebs said.